Guo-lab/15645-Database/Homework #1/README.md

 | Q10| √ | √ |

 Additional information: I have Checked all the answers with my friend.
+Only Q10 contained an ambiguity.